 Too much or too little fluid can damage your transmission.
 Too much can mean that some of the fluid could come out and fall on hot engine parts or exhaust system parts, starting a fire.
+Too little fluid could cause the transmission to overheat.
 Be sure to get an accurate reading if you check your transmission fluid.